hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - In Round 1, both smokers and nonsmokers were equally inaccurate at estimating the health risk of smoking;
 - No significant improvement in estimated accuracy in the control group.
 - The decrease in estimate error in group 2 was significantly greater than both smoker and nonsmokers in the control group;
-- The decrease in estimate error in group 3 was significantly greater than group 2.
+- The decrease in estimated error in group 3 was significantly greater than group 2.
 Specifically, this decrease is ten times greater than both smoker and nonsmoker in the control group.

 ## 2020-11-10